exercism/csharp/exercises/connect/README.md

 the above example `O` has made a connection from left to right but nobody has won since `O` didn't connect top and bottom.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/connect` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.